alexanderwiegel/magpie_uni/README.md

 **Setup guide**

-1. Clone the Gitlab repository
+1. Clone the repository or download the source code

+2. Follow the instructions from https://docs.flutter.dev/get-started/install to install:
+   - the latest stable version of **Flutter**,
+   - **Android Studio** (on Windows) or **XCode** (on MacOS),
-2. Follow the instructions from https://docs.flutter.dev/get-started/install to install the latest stable version of Flutter, an IDE that is supported on your OS and an emulator, since the app only runs on emulators at the moment.
+   - and an emulator, since the app only runs on emulators at the moment.

-3. Download MySQL workbench from https://dev.mysql.com/downloads/workbench/

-4. In MySQL workbench, run the database script Magpie.sql

-5. Inside backend/sql.js in line 8 change the “password” and set it to your MySQL password which is the same as your workbench password (by default its “root”)

-6. Download Docker from https://www.docker.com/products/docker-desktop and install it, including WSL2
+3. Download **Docker** from https://www.docker.com/products/docker-desktop and install it, **including WSL2**

-7. Open a terminal inside the root directory and write "docker-compose up" to start the Docker container
+4. Open a terminal inside the root directory and write "**docker-compose up**" to start the Docker container

+5. Download **MySQL workbench** from https://dev.mysql.com/downloads/workbench/

+6. In MySQL workbench:
+   - add a new connection using the default settings and the password "password", t
+   - open and run the database script **Magpie.sql**

-8. Go into the backend directory and start the backend by writing “node server.js”
+7. Go into the backend directory, execute "npm install", and start the backend by writing “**node server.js**”

-9. Run the app by clicking on the run button
+8. Run the app by clicking on the run button